BLOGS

 Easy and comfortable access to public areas and common rooms, equipment in lunchrooms including wide doorways, appropriate flooring, and lack of obstructive built- in fixtures like posts, decorative walls, or counters.

+Many of the projects associated with ADA compliance have more to do with remodeling and interior design than the construction of the building itself.
+However, you have to begin with the structure before getting to all of those other things.
+Something as simple as a smooth concrete floor and an accessible ramp from the parking lot to the front door may not automatically come to mind when designing your property but are essential parts of improving accessibility for disabled individuals.
 If you are working to upgrade or renovate an existing building that is not currently ADA compliant, it makes sense to make as many changes as possible.
 However, there are special dispensations for instances when changes would affect the structural soundness of the building itself or be practically or financially impossible to complete.
 This is not an opportunity to cut corners and try to get out of serving the entirety of the public.
 Work with an experienced and skilled contracting team to determine what you can do to comply with regulations appropriately.
+In general, the Americans with Disabilities Act affects all commercial property owners who want to comply with the law and allow everyone to access their property safely and comfortably.
+From initial architectural designing and construction plans to renovations and regular maintenance activities, the rules included in the ADA should always have a place in your decision-making process.
+Contact T.G.
+Basile today to learn more about ADA compliance and how we can help make your property up to code.

 Salvatore Basile